 Since then, nearly two dozen films have borne the “Amityville” moniker, some with only a coattail-riding relation to purported original facts, others (like the bad official 2005 remake, or worse recent “Amityville: The Awakening”) more or less authorized by the franchise’s current rights holders.
 It’s entirely possible that no long-running horror series has paid so little attention to continuity between entries.
 Certainly few others have found quality so elusive — there have been “Amityville” movies well-funded and dirt-cheap, guilty pleasures and tedious slogs, but none rising above even the low bar of “adequate.”

 “The Amityville Murders” doesn’t significantly elevate that uninspiring celluloid history, but it does deserve credit for trying.
-For starters, writer-director Daniel Ferrands focuses on the one frightening thing that did unquestionably occur at 112 Ocean Ave.: In Nov.
+For starters, writer-director Daniel Farrands focuses on the one frightening thing that did unquestionably occur at 112 Ocean Ave.: In Nov.
 1974, 13 months before the Lutzes arrived, 23-year-old Ronald aka Butch DeFeo shot to death his entire immediate family, claiming that “voices” drove him to do so.
 He was found guilty on all six counts of second-degree murder, and remains in prison.
 But the mystery around the case began immediately.
 Police were puzzled by how each victim was found face-down in bed with no sign of struggle, though they (and the neighbors) should have been woken by the successive gunfire.

 “Murders” begins with audio of a hysterical DeFeo (played by John Robinson) begging local bar patrons to witness the disaster at his home (“They’re all dead!”) — as, indeed, he did in real life.
-But otherwise, Ferrands’ film mixes true-crime dramatization with supernatural speculation.
+But otherwise, Farrands’ film mixes true-crime dramatization with supernatural speculation.